Summer 2020 - This course will be suspended for the Summer 2021 session.

 Provide a special section on dealing with issues of domestic violence in mediation;

 Use role play, demonstrations, and other techniques to practice skills taught in class;

 Provide individual feedback to each student.

-The course will run on Tuesday nights from 6:00 p.m. to 9:15 p.m. from Tuesday, May 9th, 2017 through June 27th, 2017 with one Saturday session tentatively scheduled for June 24th from 8:30 a.m. to 2:30 p.m.
+The course will run every Tuesday and Thursday night from 6:00-9:15 PM starting Tuesday, April 30th and ending Thursday, May 23rd with one Saturday session on May 18th from 8:30 AM to 2:30 PM.
 Attendance will be mandatory for those interested in qualifying for the court roster of domestic mediators inasmuch as they require completion of a full 32 hours of training.

 The course will take place in the Language and Communication Building (LNCO) in the Reading Room (and other rooms as designated).

 The cost of the course is $995.
 Other expenses include a $10 copy fee and any required textbooks.
 The course cost and copy fee will be due by the end of the first week of class.